 Hazard Tree Management Plan EA

-The purpose of the park's draft Hazard Tree Management Plan (HTMP) is to provide guidelines to identify and assess what represents a hazard tree and identifies a range of management actions to select from to reduce the hazard within all management zones while considering ecological concerns.
-While most hazard tree work takes place in the visitor service zone, some structures and designated campgrounds in the backcountry zone require protection from damage caused by hazard trees.
-The draft HTMP also would assign responsibilities for carrying out the program.
+Hazard trees are those trees that, due to disease or structural failure, are at imminent risk of falling and striking people or property.
+The purpose of the park's new plan is to guide park managers in reducing the risk to people and property while protecting ecosystem integrity.
+The plan provides a procedure for identification and assessment of what represents a hazard tree and selection of management actions to reduce the hazard while addressing ecological concerns.
+While most hazard tree work takes place in developed areas, some structures and designated campgrounds in the backcountry require protection from damage caused by hazard trees.

 Two alternatives are evaluated: a No Action Alternative and a Preferred Alternative.
 The No Action Alternative would continue managing hazard trees in the park as directed in the 1994 Hazard Tree Management Plan.
 The Preferred Alternative would implement a new hazard tree management plan that would be consistent with management zones developed in the 1999 General Management Plan, provide guidance on hazard tree management in the backcountry, provide guidance on monitoring, address the fate of downed trees and replace trees that are removed if appropriate.

 Before including your address, phone number, e-mail address, or other personal identifying information in your comment, you should be aware that your entire comment – including your personal identifying information – may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.